Starting a New Life Abroad: Truths About the Life of an OFW

 The OEC will cost between PHP 5,000 to PHP 6,000.
 Don’t worry, after all these troubles, you get PHP 500 back at the airport!
 There might be benefits, but I’ve been abroad since 2018 and couldn’t take advantage of any of them.

 I’ve seen many people worry about this.
 Some people’s visas are about to expire & they’re still processing their OECs.
-Some even have their employers rescind their job offer because the process takes too much time.
+Some even have their employers rescind their job offers because the process takes too much time.

 Do you think processing OEC is still necessary?